 |EPLS:4200||Diversity and Inclusion in Athletics||3|

 Field experience is essential to completion of the National Interscholastic Athletic Administrators Association (NIAAA) requirements for first-level certification as a registered athletic administrator (RAA).
-Students must complete the following course (3 s.h.) with an approved partner and oversight from the Office of Field Experience (sport and recreation management) in the Department of Health and Human Physiology.
+Students must complete a minimum of 3 s.h. in the following course with an approved partner and oversight from the Office of Field Experience (sport and recreation management) in the Department of Health and Human Physiology.

 Students select a minimum of 6 s.h. from the following.